Government Shutdown Information for Hikers and A.T. Visitors

 Yes.

-However, volunteers cannot conduct their usual maintenance work during the shutdown due to a lapse in federal worker’s compensation and protections.
-So, the Trail will not be maintained as it normally is.
+However, while volunteer activities have resumed on National Park Service Appalachian Trail and state lands associated with the A.T. during the shutdown, not all volunteer activity has resumed on on Trail lands.
+As a result, some Trail maintenance done by volunteers could be delayed.
 Take extra care to practice Leave No Trace, pack out all trash and food waste (including any left by other visitors), and follow instructions posted in privies.

 3. What sections of the A.T. are on NPS land and are affected by the closure?